Vasco-Luz/OSAD/README.md

 i advise the use of chatgpt to ease installation because of the dependencies\
 open the file with "xschem [filename]" and simulate\

-It includs a simple python script to add the pythonm lib to the path and add the xschem lib to the path.\
+It includes a simple python script to add the pythonm lib to the path and add the xschem lib to the path.\

 In this repository too some IC analog block will be done.\
-To this point the blocks done are a self bias PMOS two stage miller OTA for 1.8V, designed for a BW of 40 MHz.
+To this point the blocks done are a self bias PMOS two stage miller OTA for 1.8V, designed for a BW of 40 MHz called VA001_PMOS_1.8_sky130A.\